manekdilip/MTSideMenubar/README.md

 # MTSideMenubar
 Easily creating side menu bar in your project with dynamic size and open/close left side as well as right side.
-MTSideMenubar view written in Swift 3.0 and easy to use in project.
+MTSideMenubar written in Swift 3.0 and easy to use in project.

 ![BackgroundImage](https://github.com/manekdilip/MTSideMenubar/blob/master/Images/MTSideMenubar.gif)